Envoy

 Our module supports the following settings:

-API_KEYThe key to the API server.
+API_KEYThe key to the Protection API.
 Must be a valid key.

-URI_PATTERNSOnly send requests matching these patterns.
+URI_PATTERNSOnly send requests matching these patterns (host and path).
 An empty list means any request is sent.

 URI_PATTERNS_EXCLUSION{